Wow (Barry): Plot

 Years later, Sally is a respected high school theater teacher.
 After an Our Town performance, she declines to go on a date with Robert (Ross Partridge), a history teacher.
-With Sally's permission, a well-adjusted teenage John (Jaeden Martell) visits his friend Eric (Julian Zane Chowdhury), who shows him The Mask Collector (Note: In reference to a term Gene used to describe himself.), the biopic about Barry that John has waited several years to see, implying that Sally forbade it.
+With Sally's permission, a well-adjusted teenage John (Jaeden Martell) visits his friend Eric (Julian Zane Chowdhury), who shows him The Mask Collector, (Note: In reference to a term Gene used to describe himself.) the biopic about Barry that John has waited several years to see, implying that Sally forbade it.
 Barry (Jim Cummings) is portrayed as a traumatized Marine with no criminal history who moves to Los Angeles and joins Gene's acting class to cope.
 He becomes suspicious of Gene (Michael Cumpsty), depicted as British, when he finds him and Ryan Madison talking to two Chechens.
 Gene, an undercover Chechen mafia leader, murders Janice (Kimberly Hébert Gregory) while she is investigating Ryan's death and implicates Barry when he refuses to dispose of the body.
-Barry escapes from prison and eventually returns to LA, where he rescues Sally (Louisa Krause) and John (Finn Sweeney) from the Chechens before Gene repeatedly shoots him at the theater.
+Barry escapes from prison and eventually returns to LA, where he rescues Sally (Louisa Krause) and John (Finn Sweeney) from the Chechens before Gene repeatedly shoots him.
 The film's epilogue states that Gene was sentenced to life in prison for the murders of Janice and Barry, while Barry was buried in Arlington National Cemetery with full honors.
 John becomes emotional and cracks a faint smile.